pgadaum/Final_MushroomClassification/README.md

 ![](UTA-DataScience-Logo.png)

 ## Project Overview
 This project focuses on classifying mushrooms as either edible (safe for consumption) or poisonous using machine learning techniques.
 The dataset used for this classification task is the **Mushroom Classification Dataset** from Kaggle, which provides information about various physical characteristics of mushrooms.
+Our best model, a Random Forest model, achieved an accuracy of 100% on the validation dataset.
+This performance indicates a highly effective classification of mushrooms into edible or poisonous categories.

 ## Dataset Details
 - **Source:** [Kaggle Mushroom Classification Dataset](https://www.kaggle.com/datasets/uciml/mushroom-classification)